t-jung/African-Impact-Project/README.md

 ## Installation
 ### How to Run
-Front-end (in /c01): npm start
+- Front-end (in /c01): npm start
-Back-end (in /c01/backend): nodemon server / node server Socket (in /c01/backend/socket): nodemon socket.js (or node socket.js)
+- Back-end (in /c01/backend): nodemon server (or node server)
+- Socket (in /c01/backend/socket): nodemon socket.js (or node socket.js)

 ### Required Tools / Programs
 - MongoDB